 - Dividend Payments – CF can be used to fund dividend payments to investors

-- Capital Expenditures – CF can be used to fund reinvestment and growth in the business
+- Capital Expenditures – CF can also be used to fund reinvestment and growth in the business

 Cash Flow vs Income

-Companies pay close attention to the cash flow and seek to manage it as carefully as possible.
-Professionals working in the finance, accounting, and financial planning & analysis (FP&A) functions at a company will spend significant time evaluating the flow of funds in the business and identifying potential problems.
+Companies pay close attention to their cash flow and seek to manage it as carefully as possible.
+Professionals working in the finance, accounting, and financial planning & analysis (FP&A) functions at a company spend significant time evaluating the flow of funds in the business and identifying potential problems.

 Learn more from Harvard about the difference between Cash Flow and Net Income here.

 Since CF matters so much, it’s only natural that managers of businesses do everything in their power to increase it.
 In the section below, let’s explore how operators of businesses can try to increase the flow of cash in a company.
 Below is an infographic that demonstrates how CF can be increased using different strategies.